Arya-Gupta/Object-Oriented-Programming/README.md

 - They cannot return values and do not have return types
 - It can have default arguments
 - We cannot refer to their address

+# Parameterized and Default Constructors

+Parameterized constructors are those constructors that take one or more parameters.
+Default constructors are those constructors that take no parameters.
+The main things to note here are that constructors are written in the public section of the class and the constructors don’t have a return type.